VeronikaRuliskova/help/docs/importing-contacts-to-campaign-via-vcard.md

 ---
-title: Importing contacts to campaign via vCard
+title: Importing contacts via vCard
 ---

 ## How do I import contacts to campaign via vCard?